 If your divorce application includes agreed-upon arrangements for property division, or property division as well as child and/or spousal support, you will also need to file a Form 13.1: Financial Statement.

-If your divorce application includes agreed-upon arrangements for custody and access, you must complete and file a Form 35.1: Parenting Affidavit.
+If your divorce application includes agreed-upon arrangements for parenting time and decision-making responsibility, you must complete and file a Form 35.1: Parenting Affidavit.

-Feldstein Family Law Group P.C. offers document drafting, coaching, and advisement services, as well as comprehensive divorce counsel, for clients across Ontario.
-To learn more, call (905) 581-7222.
+Feldstein Family Law Group P.C. offers document drafting, coaching and advisement services as well as comprehensive divorce counsel, for clients across Ontario.